osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 #### Some ROS packages conflict with GazeboX ROS Wrappers!

-Note that each ROS distribution is designed to be used with an specific version of Gazebo (`gazebo9` in Melodic).
-When someone chooses to use a different version of Gazebo than the one recommended in the ROS distribution, problems may appear and some of them could be unsolvable.
+Note that each ROS distribution is designed to be used with an specific version of Gazebo-classic (`gazebo9` in Melodic).
+When someone chooses to use a different version of Gazebo-classic than the one recommended in the ROS distribution, problems may appear and some of them could be unsolvable.

-If you a find a dependency conflict (for example with RVIZ) after trying to install one of the versions described in this document, you will need to probably install ROS or Gazebo from source.
+If you a find a dependency conflict (for example with RVIZ) after trying to install one of the versions described in this document, you will need to probably install ROS or Gazebo-classic from source.